 Definition of Cookies

-The cookies on our website are there to provide you with more relevant information and to give you a much better and valuable experience when you browse our website and also help us to improve our site.
-Please note that the cookies do not in any way reveal any personal information about you such as your identity.
+The cookies on our website are there to provide you with more relevant information.
+They give you a much better and valuable experience when you browse our website.
+Furthermore, they also help us to improve our site.
+Please note that the cookies do not in any way reveal any personal information about you, such as your identity.

 All websites which operate across certain parts of the European Union by law must obtain consent from users in using or storing cookies on their computers or mobile devices.